CRAWlab/RoboBoat-2021/Internal Reporting/RoboBoat_Senior_Projects_Internal_Report_2020_10_14.md

 No we are not on schedule for this semester, but we are working diligently to catch up and get back on pace.

 # Long-term planning
 We want to have the final design concept decided by last week of October.
 We would like to have the drone flying autonomously with a camera attached to the bottom of it within a pre-defined area by the begging of next semester.
 We want to fully test this design by late February, early March to have time to correct the flaws in the coding and design.
 We are looking to have the UAV fly autonomously with a camera attached to it, collect data that represents objects, raise/deliver an object, and have the UAV integrated with ASV by the end of next semester.

 ## Up coming Paper Deadlines
-### Senior projects progress report due every other Thursday starting September 16, 2020.
+Senior projects progress report due every other Thursday starting September 16, 2020.

+> ***JV*** Final report?
+Presentations?

 ## Administrative Deadlines
-### None yet.
+None yet.
 Waiting on rules form RoboNation to be released.